 These pages are designed to help you feel more confident as your son first joins the Cub Scout pack and then advances from Cub Scouting to Boy Scouting and beyond.

 Boy Scouting is the BSA program for boys ages 11 through 17.
-At age 11, the boys join the patrol for 11-year-old Scouts and work on requirements for the Tenderfoot, Second Class, and First Class ranks.
-At age 12 they join the patrol for deacon-age Scouts, and for the ensuing years they work through several rank advancements and will earn at least 21 merit badges before turning 18.
-The boys usually register as members of the Varsity team at age 14, and when they turn 16 they join the ward’s Venturing crew.
-The goal is eventually achieving the prestigious rank of Eagle Scout before reaching the age of 18.
+At age 10 and 1/2 or 11, the boys join Boy Scouts and work on requirements for the Tenderfoot, Second Class, and First Class ranks.
+For the ensuing years they work through several rank advancements and will try to earn at least 21 merit badges before turning 18.
+The goal is eventually achieving the prestigious rank of Eagle Scout.